 Much of M&C research work is performed under U.S. Department of Energy (DOE) block grant funding and available to other DOE laboratories and other DOE-funded projects.
 If your PV project receives funding from the SunShot Initiative or another DOE program, check with the appropriate research area above, we may already be authorized to help you.

 Many other PV measurements and characterization research projects can be handled under a special program of Analytical Service or Technical Service Agreements that can bring M&C expertise to bear on the challenges facing your PV technology development with a minimum of paperwork or delay.
-Larger collaborative projects can be conducted under cooperative research and development (CRADA) or work-for-others (WFO) agreements.
-To discuss partnership contract options contact NREL's Technology Transfer Office or contact Carrieann McDonough at 303-384-7351.
+Larger collaborative projects can be conducted under cooperative research and development (CRADA) or strategic partnership projects (SPP) agreements.
+To discuss partnership contract options contact NREL's Technology Transfer Office.

 Other NREL PV research programs are also available for collaborative projects.

 For more information about M&C capabilities, see our brochures:

 Analytical microscopy (PDF 455 KB) Download Adobe Reader.